ilg-physics-ucsb/physics6-manual/6AL/lab4.md

 ### Angular Acceleration

 You probably recall that the time rate of change in (linear) velocity is *acceleration*.
 Similarly, the time rate of change in *angular velocity* is, of course, **angular acceleration**.
 This is denoted ($\rm\frac{\Delta\omega}{\Delta t}$).
-It has the units rad/$\rm s^2$.
+It has the units $\rm rad/ s^2$.

 :::Card Definition Angular Acceleration
 **Angular Acceleration** is the time rate of change of angular velocity.
 It is typically represented with the Greek symbol $\vec \alpha$.
 :::

-Note that in the text above, the arrows over the variables indicate that these quantities are *vectors* &mdash; that is, $\vec\theta$, $\vec\omega$ and $\vec\alpha$ have both magnitude and direction.
+Note that in the text above, the arrows over the symbols indicate that the quantities they represent are *vectors* &ndash; that is, $\vec\theta$, $\vec\omega$ and $\vec\alpha$ have both magnitude and direction.
 (It is also common to denote that these quantities are vectors by setting their symbols in **boldface**, as ***&theta;***, ***&omega;*** and ***&alpha;***.)
 The direction is along the axis of rotation, and the sense is in the direction in which your right thumb points when you curl the fingers of your right hand in the direction of the rotation.
-Since it is only the sense that changes, and since we are not so much concerned with direction, for convenience we will use the scalar forms of the equations in which all these variables appear.
+Since it is only the sense that changes, and since we are not so much concerned with direction, for convenience we will use the scalar forms of the equations in which all these symbols appear.

 ## Mass, Force, Momentum

-Some of the equivalences in the previous section may have been obvious to you &mdash; the change from *distance* to *angle* might not be so mind bending.
+Some of the equivalences in the previous section may have been obvious to you &ndash; the change from *distance* to *angle* might not be so mind bending.
 Not all the changes, however, are as straightforward.
 You may have noticed that we didn&rsquo;t move on to define &ldquo;angular force,&rdquo; or **torque**, for example.
 Your first instinct is likely to borrow from $\vec F = m \vec a$ and define $torque = m \vec \alpha$.
 This would be a good guess, but very wrong!

-That this is wrong may be surprising -- you can&rsquo;t simply plug mass into this formula.
+That this is wrong may be surprising &ndash; you can&rsquo;t simply plug mass into this formula.
 Instead, we need to talk about the strange rotational equivalent of mass, the **moment of inertia**.

 ### The Moment of Inertia